Diocese of Surigao: Coat of arms

 These arms show in the chief a star for Saint Nicholas of Tolentiono, the patron saint of the diocese.
 The three golden balls are Spanish doubloons and refer to the richness of the area, as there have been some gold mines in the diocese.
-Thebase shows a fishing boat, referring to the main source of income for the area.
+The base shows a fishing boat, referring to the main source of income for the area.